 While MSG may not affect everyone, it appears that some people are extremely sensitive to it or other food additives.

 MSG is made from glutamate, which is one form of glutamic acid, an amino acid that is naturally present in many foods.

 The human body also produces glutamate and requires it for several functions, including learning and memory.

-MSG is used to enhance flavor, and it is commonly added to Chinese food, processed meats, and canned goods.
+MSG is used to enhance flavor, and it is commonly added to processed foods, soups, and canned goods.

 However, because the FDA have received many reports of negative reactions to MSG, the administration requires manufacturers to feature added MSG on food labels.